How does Write Bright work?

 1. Write Bright has both "prompt writing" and "source writing" lessons.
 Choose the style that matches your state standards.
 Initially, lessons are taught by our writing coach via video.
-As students are guided through a lesson, the teacher learns the execution processes of the type of writing selected.
+As students are guided through a lesson, the teacher learns the execution processes of the type of writing selected along with students.

 2. When comfortable, teachers have the option to teach from the lesson or video.
 The videos are interactive, requiring active teaching from the teacher as students are guided through a writing piece.
 Videos provide a co-teaching experience.
 Teacher pauses video when an instruction is given to assist students as they write.